UWPCE-PythonCert/PythonCertDevel/_sources/exercises/circle_class.rst.txt

     In [9]: c1 + c2
     Out[9]: Circle(6)

-and multiply one times a number:
+and multiply one by a number:

 .. code-block:: ipython